aesha98/42-libft/README.md

 # 42-libft
-This is a standard library function in C that we have to remake as our own as part of the project syllabus (libft) in 42kl-core-programme.
+This project is your very first project as a student at 42.
+You will need to recode a few functions of the C standard library as well as some other utility functions that you will use during your whole cursus.

 # LIBFT
 **Makefile**\